-When my husband and I were dating, I learned from his family that he had a pretty explosive temper as a child.
+When my husband and I were dating, I learned from his family that he had a pretty explosive temper as a child and was prone to yelling.
 I was surprised!
 That’s not who he is anymore and he has worked hard to improve.
 Though I’ve seen him fairly upset on occasion, I’ve never seen that side of him.

 I, on the other hand, never had much of a temper when I was younger.
 Not much bothered me enough to incite a reaction.
 (I had plenty of other flaws, of course.)
 Even when our first child was born, or during her terrible two’s, I remember feeling pretty calm and in control most of the time.
 It also helped that she’s naturally logical and we were able to talk through most of her problems with her and see results.

 But then we had another kid, and another, and another.
 Sleep became a foreign concept.
 My husband picked up a second job so that I could continue to do the full-time mommy thing.
 Our second child was diagnosed with ADHD, we began juggling all the extra-curricular activities, and I lost my ability to stay calm.

 Yelling actually became necessary.
 Or so I felt at the time.
 I had to raise my voice just to be heard over the kids arguing.
 I had to raise my voice after repeating instructions because obviously, they couldn’t hear me, right?
 And let’s not even talk about the yelling when I actually got angry.

 Aside from the things mentioned above, I was also battling serious depression.
 I never had energy, I didn’t feel good about myself, and I was extremely inconsistent with everything the kids needed to be learning from me.
 I couldn’t keep up.